Skip to main content

 • Make a Kit

-Create a disaster kit for your household with water, food, first aid and other supplies and equipment you might need.
-Keep in mind any special items that are needed for older adult family members, children, and even your pets.
+Create a disaster kit for your household (or office and also for your car) with water, food, first aid and other supplies, and equipment you might need.
+Keep in mind any special items that are needed for older adults, children, other vulnerable family members, and even your pets.
 Once disaster hits, you won't have time to shop or search for supplies.
 If you have gathered supplies in advance, your family can be ready to shelter in place, even if utilities are down.
-Tips on making a plan and gathering supplies can be found at the Emergency Management Department’s Family Readiness webpage.
+Tips on making a plan and gathering supplies can be found at LA City Emergency Management’s Family Readiness webpage.

 • Prepare With Your Neighborhood

 You can also help strengthen your neighborhood's ability to respond.
-Sign up for a “Ready Your LA Neighborhood”, or RYLAN Workshop, and you will learn how to organize your neighborhood to help each other after a major disaster like an earthquake.
+Sign up for a “Ready Your LA Neighborhood” (RYLAN) workshop to learn how to organize your neighborhood to help each other after a major disaster like an earthquake.
 This is a free program available for City of LA residents.
 Learn more about RYLAN and sign up for a workshop.

-The more that people take these actions, the more that you, your neighborhood and the city as a whole will be prepared and safe during a major earthquake.
-Now that you've seen these preparedness tips, stay up-to-date on the latest development through social media: Twitter or Facebook: (@ReadyLA).
+The more that people take these actions, the better you, your neighborhood, and the city as a whole will be prepared and safe during a major disaster.
+Now that you've seen these preparedness tips, stay up-to-date on the latest developments through @ReadyLA social media: Twitter, Facebook, Instagram, and/or Threads.

-Learn more about all of these resources at the Emergency Management Department website.
+Learn more about all of these resources at Ready.LACity.gov as well as Emergency.LACity.gov